Six Common Types of Gender-Based Biases in Medicine

 Our current research studies and projects are as below:

 b.
-MICRO-COMMUNICATION STUDY: Identifying and categorizing common patterns of microcommunication in clinical encounters and how these impact patient’ adherence to treatment.
+MICRO-COMMUNICATION STUDY: Identifying and categorizing common patterns of micro communication in clinical encounters and how these impact patients’ adherence to treatment.
 Specifically, we are studying how clinicians communicate information about genetic cancer risk to patients with breast cancer, what they understand, what information they communicate to their families, and how their health behaviors are impacted.
-We are examining the impact of baseline moderators (age, gender, ethnicity, language, socioeconomic status) on patients understanding of their genetic risk and their next steps through computation of a “teach-back score”.
-This is a NIMHD/NIH funded mixed-methods study.
+We are examining the impact of baseline moderators (age, gender, ethnicity, language, socioeconomic status) on patients’ understanding of their genetic risk and their next steps through the computation of a “teach-back score”.
+This is a NIMHD/NIH-funded mixed-methods study.

 c.
 JUSTICE, EQUITY, DIVERSITY, AND INCLUSIVITY (JEDI) MINI-FELLOWSHIP: We are currently analyzing a dataset to understand the impact of our JEDI fellowship on faculty interpersonal interactions.

 d.
-CULTURAL AND GENDER VARIATIONS AND THEIR IMPACT ON END-OF-LIFE CONVERSATIONS: In an NIA funded randomized clinical trial, we are studying how gender and ethnicity impacts end of life conversations and decision-making processes of diverse patients and the impact on their families.
+CULTURAL AND GENDER VARIATIONS AND THEIR IMPACT ON END-OF-LIFE CONVERSATIONS: In an NIA-funded randomized clinical trial, we are studying how gender and ethnicity impact end-of-life conversations and decision-making processes of diverse patients and the impact on their families.